-- Use anti-virus software.
-This might sound a little more complex but installing anti-virus software is actually quite easy.
-You usually just need to buy it from a computer store, then insert a disc and let the software do its thing.
-You can also download reputable anti-virus software if your laptop or tablet doesn’t have a disk drive.
+- Use antivirus software.
+This might sound a little more complex, but installing it is actually quite easy.
+You can download reputable antivirus software directly to your device, comparing providers online to find out who best suits your needs and budget.
 Apple products come with these built-in, which means they’re already protected against some online threats.

 - Do not share private information on social media.
 While social media is a fun place to share with friends and family, it’s important to remember that there’s a limit to the information we should put on the internet.
 Exact addresses, email addresses and even dates of birth can all be used to try and steal your identity.

 - Do not transfer money on public Wi-Fi.
 Public connections are an unknown landscape.
 There’s no guarantee they’ve been set up to properly protect sensitive information, and as such should be avoided when it comes to the transfer of financial data.